astrolabsoftware/fink-client-tutorial/fink_workshop_06022020/README.md

 **Goals for the workshop**

 This first Fink workshop contains short presentations about the status of the Fink project and its roadmap until the full proposal submission (15/06/2020).
-There are also tutorials to explore ZTF alert data and Fink tools.
-More specifically, participants will learn what is an alert and what it contains, how to connect to Fink streams, build a Fink filter, a Fink science module, and interface external alert streams to Fink.
+There are also tutorials to explore alert data and Fink tools.
+Participants will learn what is an alert and what it contains, how to connect to Fink streams, build a Fink filter, a Fink science module, and interface external alert streams to Fink.

+Throughout all tutorials, we will use ZTF alert data that are currently available and have similar structure to the expected one for LSST alerts.

 **Before starting**